theriverman/django-minio-backend/README.md

 The following set of features are available in **django-minio-backend**:
 * Django File Storage System Integration
   * Compliance with the `django.core.files.storage.Storage` class
+  * Compliance with the `STORAGES` setting introduced in Django 4.2
   * Static Files Support
 * Utilise/manage private and public buckets
   * Create buckets with custom policy hooks (`MINIO_POLICY_HOOKS`)